9 Horses: History

 Brent is originally from Queens, New York, but spent much of his childhood in Tampa, Florida.
 Caswell is from Bloomington, Indiana, while Ryan hails from Denver, Colorado.

 Brent was formerly a member of Regina Spektor's band, is an active classical soloist, and with Caswell he occasionally performs with Kishi Bashi.
 Caswell is also a member of Esperanza Spalding's Chamber Music Society and David Krakauer's The Big Picture.
 Ryan performs with newgrass ensemble The Freewheel Trio, Canadian folk musician Kaia Kater, and has been a member of OneBeat.

 The trio's music, all of which is composed or arranged by Brent, combines elements of improvised musical forms with classical chamber music and Brent's own indie rock influences.
 The four movement piece entitled Perfectest Herald which gives the album its name and acts as its centerpiece contains elements of rock, new music, Middle Eastern music, jazz, rhythm and blues, and traditional classical music, most notably in the 2nd movement, listening to the Elliott Smith discography in reverse order, in which a single musical subject passes through all of the aforementioned genres and a fugue before recapitulating.
-The music for the 'Perfectest Herald' suite has been called, "...among the most life affirming one will ever hear...
+Budd Kopmann of All About Jazz described the music for the 'Perfectest Herald' suite as "...among the most life affirming one will ever hear...
 Regardless of which emotional depths Brent drew on to compose these pieces, this highly emotive music touches and communicates the essence of what it means to be an alive, feeling human being."

-2019 saw the release of a 4-song EP called Blood From A Stone, featuring their experiments with electronic music, collective improvisation, and influences from rock, jazz, and hip hop, Blood From A Stone was called, "extraordinary", and, "a sound world that crashes together acoustic and electric textures with composed and improvised performances", and allowed 9 Horses to experiment in preparation for their 2021 double LP, Omegah.

-Omegah was named one of the Best Recordings of the Year by numerous publications.
-Strings Magazine called it, "A restless shapeshifting amalgam of jazz, rock, pop, improvisation, melody, and variegated acoustic and electronic textures...
-Only 9 Horses can make such a complex and experimental mix of timbres, colors, and themes sound so effortless and free," and Textura added, "Rather than get sidetracked by futile attempts at categorizing, one's best advised to go where the music leads and simply enjoy a seventy-seven-minute ride that's ever scenic and always stimulating...
-If (Caswell) hadn't already distinguished herself in so many ways before it, her playing on Omegah would qualify as a star-making turn.
-The genre-transcending character of the material is matched by her versatility and virtuosity."